Brand Reputation: Strategy, Tips & Guide [2026]

 Tracking sentiment over time can show you whether your reputation is improving or quite the opposite.

-The good news is that you don’t have to do a sentiment analysis manually.
-There are tools that can do the heavy lifting for you.
+And, you don’t have to do a sentiment analysis manually.
+There are tools that can do it for you.

 Below, you can see the sentiment chart for Garmin – the world’s leading brand in sports smartwatches.